aergoio/aergolite/README.md

 ---

-> This repository holds a proof-of-concept for testing purposes.

 AergoLite allow us to have a replicated SQLite database enforced by a private and lightweight blockchain.

 Each app has a local replica of the database.